 Are you a landlord or tenant and need assistance interpreting the new law changes for your lease?

-Contact our Commercial Law experts today to set up an appointment for further advice.
+Contact expert commercial leasing lawyer, Kristal Rogers today to set up an appointment for further advice.

 New Law Change: Commercial Leases and Lockdowns – What Happens to the Rent?

 The Government is currently introducing law changes aimed at easing the impacts of COVID-19 restrictions.
 As COVID-19 restrictions are no longer a stranger to us we are now well and truly seeing the effects of how the related lockdowns affect commercial business.
 This has also heavily impacted both landlords and tenants with commercial leasing.
 With a number of commercial tenants unable to access their leased premises to operate, they find themselves in most cases unable to generate sufficient funds to cover rental payments.
 This also affects landlords, without the certainty or security of rental income, landlords find themselves short on covering their own expenses.

 The latest version of the Auckland District Law Society (“ADLS”) precedent Deed of Lease includes a clause which provides abatement (effectively non-payment) of a “fair proportion of the rent” where access restrictions prevent the tenant from fully operating its business.
 This provision arose in response to the Christchurch earthquakes where tenants were prevented from accessing premises inside the red zone.
 However, many clients are operating with earlier versions of the ADLS lease or leases drafted on a non-ADLS Deed of Lease, which means no rental abatement clause is available to them.

 What about leases which operate without a rental abatement clause?